29th-Day/29th-Day/README.md

 ### Internship at Robert Bosch (Summer 2024)

 Support with the local hard- and software infrastructure for networking in the offices and factory.
-Setting up and maintaining fiber routers and switches for internal networking.
-Configuring hardware firewalls.
-Internal IT support and device maintenance.
+Setting up and maintaining fiber routers and switches, configuring hardware firewalls, internal IT support, and device maintenance.

 ### Freelancing
 * Static Webpages